-4.2.5.
+4.5.5.
 Waste Containers

-All containers of chemical waste must be labeled as outlined in the Hazardous Waste Management Manual, which can be requested from EHSS.
+All containers of chemical waste must be labeled as outlined in the Hazardous Waste Management Manual.
 A current copy of the HWMM must be available in the laboratory's safety manual.

-4.3.
+4.6.
 Safety Data Sheets (SDS)